metrovian/metrovian/README.md

 ##
-Dimensional metrologist with optical expertise
+Dimensional metrologist in optics department
 - Bachelor of science in physics | Soongsil University [ 2015.03 - 2019.02 ]
 - Bachelor of science in mathematics | Soongsil University [ 2016.03 - 2019.02 ]
 <br/></br>